- Start date:

 These are typical modules/components studied and may change from time to time.
 Read more in our Terms and conditions.

-- You’ll take the nine compulsory modules below, plus your dissertation, which can be a choice of either a research dissertation or marketing consultancy project.
+- You’ll take nine compulsory modules and a dissertation, which can be a choice of either a research dissertation or a marketing consultancy project.

 - You'll take one further optional module.